ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Experiments

 \subsection{Case Study}

 To intuitively illustrate the ChainMPQ process, we present two real examples from MMRel, namely an action case and a spatial case, which together account for over 90\% of the MMRel dataset~\cite{nie2024mmrel}.
+Due to page limits, another case study of competitive type is provided in Appendix A.6.2.

 Figure~\ref{case_study_text} illustrates the complete processing pipeline of ChainMPQ.
 In the action case "Does a man stand on a surfboard in the image?", the baseline answers "yes", confusing the true relation "riding" with "standing".
-ChainMPQ first localizes the subject and the object with two guiding questions, surfaces "riding", and propagates this cue through textual context and attention transfer to produce the correct answer "no".
-In the spatial case "Is a chair to the left of a trash bin in the image?", the baseline is again incorrect.
+ChainMPQ first localizes the subject and the object with two guiding questions, identifies the action “riding,” and propagates this cue through textual context and attention transfer to produce the correct answer "no".
+In the spatial case "Is there a chair left to a trash bin in the image?", the baseline is again incorrect.
 ChainMPQ retrieves the locations of the chair and the bin under the desk, constrains subsequent reasoning to the correct regions, and then verifies the directional relation to conclude that the chair is to the "right" of the bin.
-Across both cases, decomposition supports reliable localization, suppresses spurious language priors, and provides a disciplined path for relation verification that yields answers aligned with the image.
+Across both cases, decomposition helps the model locate the correct regions, reduce false language priors, and follow a clear path to verify relations, leading to answers that aligned with the image.

-Figure~\ref{case_study_attn} presents that across both action and spatial cases, ChainMPQ yields attention maps that are more sharply concentrated on task relevant regions, especially the subject and the object.
-This pattern indicates that the focused attention elicited by earlier related subquestions is propagated through the chain via textual context and attention transfer, so that when answering the original question the model attends more precisely to the pertinent areas.
+Figure~\ref{case_study_attn} presents that across both action and spatial cases, ChainMPQ produces attention maps that are more sharply concentrated on task-relevant regions, especially the subject and the object.
+This pattern indicates that the focused attention triggered by earlier related subquestions is propagated through the chain via textual context and attention transfer, so that when answering the original question the model attends more precisely to the related areas.
 In both examples, ChainMPQ can suppress attention to irrelevant background areas and focus attention on the interaction between the subject and the target object, aligning the attention trajectory with the queried relation.
 The resulting focus correlates with corrected predictions and fewer contradictions between the image and the answer, which suggests improved grounding and more faithful relational inference.